 Easy Crumb Topping

 Add in your softened butter* and mix well, using your fingers if necessary, until the mixture starts to stick together into large clumps/crumbs.
 It should hold together when pressed.
 I like to use my mixer, it takes a bit, but I feel like the butter is better distributed in the long run.
 But you can always just use a pastry cutter or your fingers to mix.

-REAL BUTTER* use the real deal.
-No substitutes.
-If it’s soft right from the fridge, it’s not real butter, but has a higher water and/or oil content which can affect how the cake and especially the crumb topping bakes.
+No substitutes, truly there is no substitute for real, cream butter.
+If it’s soft right from the fridge, it’s not real butter, and most likely has a higher water and/or oil content which can affect how the cake and especially the crumb topping bakes.
 If you forgot to take your butter out, have no fear, just quick soften your butter if needed by microwaving for 6-12 seconds.